 Discussion and limitations

-As highlighted in previous sections, there are many best practices and recommendations existing for analytical procedures, data management, and computational code development.
-The levels of application of these best practices fall within a continuum offering many possibilities.
-From the lowest to the highest best practice levels for a published work there can be for example:

-Raw data and analytical procedure are not shared, only processed and interpreted results along with a brief description of methods.
+There are many best practices and recommendations existing for analytical procedures, data management, and computational code development.
+The levels of application of these best practices fall within a continuum offering a range of possibilities from the sole sharing of processed and interpreted results with a brief description of methods to an executable paper published within a container and emulated virtual machine (Strijkers et al., 2011; Grüning et al., 2018).
+Situated somewhere in between the aforementioned extremes, the atomisation – generalisation framework and the utilisation of the Galaxy platform might represent viable solutions offering a satisfactory level of best practices.

-Pre-processed data is shared, and methods are described in the word-limit given by the publisher (example: tables of metrics and how it was calculated).

-Raw data and source code are shared on a repository.
-Software and package versions are not specified and there is no guaranty to be able to reproduce the analytical procedure.

-Raw data and atomised – generalised source codes are shared on a repository with specified hardware, software and dependencies versions.
-Input parameters are recorded in an attached file.

-Raw data is shared with proper metadata and an actionable version of the whole analytical procedure is traceable, ready to use and eventually reuse on other data types.
-Such level can be attained notably using Galaxy.

-All results and conclusions are published as an executable paper with analyses and workflows implemented and executable directly in the shared article (Strijkers et al., 2011).

-Executable Papers (Strijkers et al., 2011) can require significant time and resource investment as well as good knowledge of programming languages, making it an admirable but hard-to-attain goal.

 Atomisation and generalisation of computer codes can represent a relatively low investment strategy to attain certain levels of best practices such as transparency and reusability.
 It also carries advantages such as easier peer review, modularity of analytical procedures and, consequently, time savings.
 Indeed, applying the framework is not sufficient to attain the highest levels of best practices.
-For reproducibility and transparency, the management of the environment, softwares and package versions can be hard to maintain and record.
-A comprehensive tracking of input, ouputs and codes requires meticulous management of files arborescence in the environment.
-Additionnaly, non-code developers will be able to partially review the analytical procedure only if the workflow is clearly outlined in an adapted format (e.g. table, graphical representation).
+For reproducibility and transparency, the management of the environment, software and package versions can be hard to maintain and record.
+For example, on a local computer a comprehensive tracking of input, outputs and codes requires meticulous management of folder structure in the environment.
+Additionally, non-code developers will be able to partially review the analytical procedure only if the workflow is clearly outlined in an adapted format (e.g. table, graphical representation).
 Accessibility and findability of the atomised and generalised analytical procedure is dependent of its proper sharing (e.g. persistent link, open repository).

-Galaxy can represent an easier gateway towards higher levels of best practice as sharing a complete, detailed and (re-)executable analytical procedure is facilitated through provenance tracking and automatic metadata enrichement.
+Galaxy can represent an easier gateway towards higher levels of best practice as sharing a complete, detailed and (re-)executable analytical procedure is facilitated through provenance tracking and automatic metadata enrichment.
 In comparison, many scientific workflow management systems, such as Snakemake, Nextflow or the R package Targets, operate from the command line.
 In ecology, numerous initiatives have tried to introduce such systems, starting with more user-friendly solutions.
 For example, the KNIME and Kepler systems with the CoESRA initiative (Collaborative Environment for Scholarly Research and Analysis) in Australia; Taverna with the BioVeL initiative (Biodiversity Virtual e-Laboratory) in Europe; or very recently, the BON in a Box pipeline engine.
 These systems are more accessible to new users by offering a graphical interface while achieving high specificity (Berthold et al., 2007; Hardisty et al., 2016; https://boninabox.geobon.org/).
-However, good computer programming or scientific workflow management knowledge is still necessary to use these applications correctly.
+However, good computer programming or scientific workflow management knowledge is still necessary to use these applications appropriately.